Massoud5/Technical-Document-Page-Git/README.md

 - To correspond "nav-bar" links to the document "header"s

-- Document styleing with HTML and CSS
+- Document styling with HTML and CSS

 - To use the "code" tag to have a sementical Doc.